On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Correspondence between Multi-dimensional Continued Fractions and -adic sequences

 We will routinely refer to the substitutions $ S_k^G := S_1^k \circ S_0 $ as ``Gauss substitutions.''
 Any coding sequence over $\set{S_0,S_1}$ containing $S_0$ infinitely often can be expressed as a coding sequence over $ \set{S_k^G}_{k=0}^\infty $ simply by replacing each group of $ k \geq 0 $ occurrences of $S_1$ followed by an $S_0$ by $S_k^G$.

 We can associate points in $\triangle$ with $S(\sigma,\tau_0,\tau_1)$-adic sequences $\bfu$ according to their frequency ratios, and the Farey sequences of such points to the coding sequence of $\bfu$.
-The following proposition determines when this is possible:
+The following proposition (which is a special case of Theorem 5.7 in Berth\'{e} and Vincent Delecroix \cite{Berthe-Delecroix}, which provides a proof) determines when this is possible:

 \begin{proposition} For any $ \sigma, \tau_0, \tau_1 \in S_3 $, let $F_0$ and $F_1$ be the corresponding Farey matrices, and $S_0$ and $S_1$ the corresponding substitutions.
 Let $ (i_0, i_1, i_2, \cdots) $ be the Farey sequence of some point $ (x,y,z) \in \triangle $.
 If